In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 Keynesianism and Its Rivals

 Claar and Forster explain Keynes was not particularly eloquent in expressing his ideas.
 Articulate acolytes popularized his economic constructs.
-Paul Samuelson, Nobel economist and author of the leading economics textbook for decades, was probably the most important figure in advancing Keynesian ideas.
+For decades, Paul Samuelson, Nobel economist and author of the leading economics textbook, was probably the most important figure in advancing Keynesian ideas.
 However, these advocates made substantial qualifications to give us what we know as Keynesianism today.

 The Chicago School (and the older but smaller Austrian School) emerged as the primary competition to Keynesian economics, rejecting Keynesian interventionism in favor of free market systems.
-They offered resistance to “economics” as purely about large aggregate concepts and called for greater attention to microeconomic decision making.
+They resisted "economics" as purely about large aggregate concepts and called for greater attention to microeconomic decision-making.
 Claar and Forster write:

 However, the attention-grabbing conflict between these schools conceals a deeper uniformity.
 Both counter-revolutions accept most of the key elements of the Consumption paradigm.
 Most importantly, they accept Keynes’ redefinition of the purpose of economic systems: to maximize consumption possibilities.
 They also accept Keynes’ redefinition of Mill’s homo economicus, which lay at the heart of the new focus on maximizing consumer satisfaction—they accept the instrumental rather than substantive understanding of rationality, and they accept the reversal of the relationship between gaining wealth and enjoying wealth.